-I can't get the Scope View to show nice clean circles
+I can't get the Scope View to show nice clean circles.

 Check your needles and make sure they are clean.
 If the circles look fuzzy, try cleaning your control record.
 If the Scope View shows a line instead of a circle, Scratch Live is only receiving a signal from one channel - check all your cables, and the connection between your cartridges and the tone arm.
 You can order replacement control records from your local distributor.
-You may also order these in the online store at www.rane.com if you are in the USA.
+You may also order these in the online store at dj.rane.com if you are in the USA.

-The first time I play a new track, it takes a while to load
+The first time I play a new track, it takes a while to load.

 Scratch Live has to read the entire file and create a file index (overview) the first time it is loaded.
 This may take a few seconds for longer files.
 After the first load, it should load instantly.
-See "Preparing Your Files" on page 20.
+See "Preparing Your Files" on page 16.

-I have a particular MP3 that won't play / plays badly / takes a long time to load / crashes the program.
+I have a particular MP3 that won't play / plays badly / takes a long time to load / crashes.
+What should I do?

-The file may be damaged and may need to be deleted from your library.
+The file may be damaged, and may need to be deleted from your library.
 Please go to the forum at serato.com and notify the support team that you have a bad file.
-By reporting damaged or corrupt files, you help the developers improve Scratch Live's ability to play damaged MP3 files in the future making it illegible to Scratch Live.
-Use key correction within Scratch Live instead.
-See "Key Lock" on page 23.
+By reporting damaged or corrupt files, you help the developers to improve Scratch Live's ability to play damaged MP3 files in the future.

-Scratch Live freaks out when I use the master tempo (key correction) function on my CD player
+Scratch Live freaks out when I use the master tempo (key correction) function on my CD player.

 Scratch Live interprets the signal coming out of the CD player, and uses this information to control the playback of the files on your computer.
-Any audio processing performed on the signal before it reaches the hardware interface, such as key correction, will scramble the signal
+Any audio processing performed on the signal before it reaches the hardware interface, such as key correction, will scramble the signal making it illegible to Scratch Live.
+Use key correction within Scratch Live instead.